sourcegraph/handbook/content/departments/product-engineering/process/planning-process.md

   - The [PMM deck](https://docs.google.com/presentation/d/1o3R8WUIhzzRz0x5laTwVcizOzVWrMBe5MCAz74H45Ss/edit#slide=id.gf131fe1596_2_7) will be updated at the quarter boundary to include changes in messaging as a result of planning.
   - [Team strategy pages](../../../strategy-goals/strategy/index.md#team-strategy-pages) are updated monthly to reflect the team’s strategic intent.
 In line with the monthly cadence these pages will be updated at the quarterly boundary to reflect any material changes to a team direction.

+## Q2 Planning due dates and artifacts
+The following timeline gives due dates for KR and roadmap planning as a reference and source of truth for this quarter.
+This section will be kept up-to-date then deleted or updated for the next quarter.

+2022-04-11 Monday
+- Company OKRs finalized
+- Dept KR review
+- DUE: Team roadmaps up to date, with broad strokes and alignment to use cases and company objectives (Needed for CAB roadmap session dry run)

+2022-04-18 Monday
+- Dept KR review

+2022-04-22 Friday
+- DUE: Final draft Dept KRs to [Christina Forney](../../../team/index.md#christina-forney)
+- DUE: Team roadmaps solidified for Q2, with high level Q3 & Q4

+2022-04-25 Monday
+- DUE: Final draft Dept KRs due to Exec team

+2022-04-26 Tuesday
+- DUE: Public roadmap published
+- Final OKR signoff by [Quinn Slack](../../../team/index.md#quinn-slack)

+2022-05-03 Tuesday
+- Q2 Company kickoff

+**Expectations of planning process**
+- Ask teams to discuss “What can we do in support of these objectives?”
+- Directors gather input from teams and cross-functional partners
+- Directors synthesize input to write KRs; collaborating to reach final alignment on Dept KRs
+- Teams ensure roadmaps are updated in support of annual strategy, cross-functional input,  and to achieve our KRs
+- Directors ensure that across teams, the collective work of our teams (roadmaps) will deliver on our strategy and OKRs

 ## Cadence

 Planning is made up of activities that happen on quarterly, mothly, & weekly basis.

 ### Quarterly planning

+**NOTE: The following section will be updated to reflect changes to the planning process for next quarter.
+It is currently under construction**

 The main planning activity has several milestones oriented around the quarter boundary.
 To streamline communication on deliverables in this timeline we:

-- Use the #product-eng-directors to initiate collaboration on planning activities
+- Use the #product-eng-planning to initiate collaboration on planning activities
 - We will leverage collaboration tools native to each artifacts system of record to collaborate on content
-- When we deliver drafts that need communicated for broad review / awareness we will post to #prod-eng-announce
+- When we deliver drafts that need communicated for broad review / awareness we will post to #product-eng-announce

 All milestone dates are **relative to the first day of the quarter for which planning is happening**.
 Several milestones in the cadence refer to artifacts that are defined in the [artifacts secion of this page](#artifacts).